DigitalDefenseFund/slack_hotline/readme.md

 ## How it Works
 Pigeon is a case management Slack app that allows volunteers to manage a text/chat hotline.
 Clients text a hotline number, Pigeon opens up a case and a conversation with the client via a chat channel.

-Try it out by joining our [sandbox pigeon slack here](todo-insert-link-to-csf-hotline-slack).
-TODO follow up task to get that set up here: https://trello.com/c/QEuHbKNO
+Try it out by joining our [sandbox pigeon slack here](https://join.slack.com/t/ddf-hotline-sandbox/shared_invite/enQtNDM3ODQzNTY5Mzk1LTc5ZDA1MmI5N2E3MDdmMWJkZWQ2NDJiMTVmOWM3ZDBkYmI1OTBlZTJiMjRhYTg1ODg0ZDk2NjAwZjhmMTQxN2I).
+The hotline number you can text is pinned to the #general channel and is also in subject line of the slack.

 ### Tech
 * Twilio > Smooch > Slack integration opening up a two way conversation between a client and a volunteer